itsnauman/jump-run/README.md

 jumprun
 =======
-A command-line tool for running python scripts from any directory in terminal.
+A command-line tool for running python scripts from any directory in terminal, I actually developed this tool for myself as I hate to cd into successive directories to run python scripts - jumprun allows me to do it from any directory.
+I hope you guys find this usefull :D

 ###Installation:
 jumprun can be installed using PyPi, ```pip install jumprun```